dcsfilice/QMEE/projects/female_fitness/README.md

 2.)
 Males previously housed with rivals or housed alone will have differential effects on the lifetime offspring production of their mates

 3.)
-There will be signifcant genetic variation associated with both these effects (i.e. in the plasticity)
+There will be significant genetic variation associated with both these effects (i.e. in the plasticity)

 4.)
 Ultimately, females mated to males housed alone will have higher fitness